 Etto Restaurant, 18 Merrion Row: I enjoyed my lunch at this small restaurant.
 They offer a two or three course tasting menu as well as a soup and sandwich combo which I enjoyed.
 Around the corner is Ely Wine Bar at 22 Ely Place, which also gets good press.

 Forest Ave.
-Restaurant, 8 Sussex Terrace: I had one of my best meals at Forest Ave. which was a 15 minute walk from my hotel.
+Restaurant, 126 Leeson St. Upper: I had one of my best meals at Forest Ave. which was a 15 minute walk from my hotel.
 The owners, John and Sandy Wyer, were delightful.
 They offer tasting menus where you can choose the number of courses.
 I had a lovely heirloom tomato salad with goat’s yoghurt, a perfect monkfish entree with fresh asparagus and smoked cod’s roe, a tasty cheese course and small petit four to top off the meal.
 They also included several other small bites along the way.

 L. Mulligan Grocer: I enjoyed dinner at this traditional Irish restaurant featuring whiskey, beer and Irish farm-to-table and local fare.
 I enjoyed the free range chicken breast, pistachio crumb, Connemara whiskey butter, charred corn and beetroot slaw.